kakarda653/react-confirm-bootstrap/README.md

 #### confirmText: React.PropTypes.node
 Text for the confirm button in the modal.

+#### onClose: React.PropTypes.func
+Function to be called once closed.

 #### onConfirm: React.PropTypes.func.isRequired
 Function to be called once confirmed.